GeorgeM2000/Databases/README.md

 ---

-## Description
+# Description

-This repository contains various databse projects, scripts and exercises.
+This repository contains various database projects, scripts and exercises.
 The description for each of them is present in the folders.

+---

-## Requirments
+# Requirments
 - MySQL version 8.0
 - draw.io Diagrams App (to design the ER-MODELS)